Kin-Protocol/Kin-Protocol/README.md

 ## KIP

 ### **What is a KIP?**
 A Kin Improvement Proposal.
 It is a suggestion for changes that would be made to the ecosystem.
-This is a low level proposal system that we can build voting mechanisms on top of.
+This is a low level proposal system that we as a community can vote on to make modifications to Kin.
 Examples of things that could be voted on is - How the KRE should work, Allocation of Kin Reserves, Election of governance roles, modifications to the governance protocol, etc.

 ## Staking